 “I can’t imagine ever going back,” another reads.
 “Why patronize a place that supports a President who attacks everything that the City stands for?”

 Opened in 1912, the once-humble Swan counter earned a reputation for blue-collar charisma and intense customer devotion — with lines stretching down Polk Street from 8 a.m. opening until closing at 2:30 p.m.
-Its fans include the late chef Anthony Bourdain, who stopped by every time he visited San Francisco.
+Its fans include the late chef Anthony Bourdain (opens in new tab), who stopped by every time he visited San Francisco.

 Reached for comment Wednesday, a spokesperson for Yelp said the company had again placed an “Unusual Activity Alert” on Swan’s business page and temporarily disabled the ability to post reviews.

 Ensign is likewise no stranger to online fights.
 In December, she claimed that chef Geoffrey Lee of Michelin-recognized omakase counter Ju-ni sent her a stream of abusive messages after she posted a middling review of Hamburger Project, another of his businesses.
-Shortly after, Lee stepped down as executive chef at all three of his restaurants.
+Shortly thereafter, Lee stepped down as executive chef at all three of his restaurants.

 This story has been updated with a comment from Yelp.